 There are three commonly used sizes of memory Cards.
 They include the Normal, Mini, and Micro SD cards.
 Micro SD card is the smallest of the three, with approximate measurements of 11mm × 15mm× 1mm.
 This SD Card has no write protection.
 It is also the most original SD format.

 Mini SD, on the other hand, 21.5 mm × 20mm1.4mm, and it is mostly used in mobile devices.
 This SD Card also has no write protection just like the Micro SD.

 The Normal How to Format SD Card in Windows 10 SD Card measures approximately 32mm ×24mm × 2.1mm.
 Examples of SD Cards include Toshiba, Panasonic, and SanDisk.
 Unlike the other two, Normal SD Cards have to write protection.

 Apart from learning how to format SD Card in Windows 10, you cannot afford to be green in choosing the types of SD Cards that you need either now or in the future.
 Read further to find out more.

-How to Format SD Card in Windows 10 with its Types of SD Cards
+How to Format SD Card in Windows 10 with MMC Card

 There are three significant types of SD Cards.
 These are the SD, SD High Capacity (SDHCTM), and SD Extended Capacity (SDXCTM).
-SD capacities range from 128 MB to 2GB and are capable of working in all devices that support SD, SDHC, and SDXC.
+SD capacities range from 128 MB to 2GB and are capable of working in all devices even Nintendo Switch that supports SD, SDHC, and SDXC.